 Embryo Class

-Embryo class planes have wing are limited to a maximum of 50 square inches.
+Embryo class planes have wing area limited to a maximum of 50 square inches.
 The Prairie Bird is a very popular beginner Embryo with a long history.
 Its wingspan is 16 inches and wing area is 48 square inches.
 A kit is available at https://www.wind-it-up.com/ A nice YouTube video of a successful flight has been posted by joshuawfinn entitled “Peck Prairie Bird, take 2” June 2009.
 A how-to article may be found at http://www.theplanpage.com/things/pb/pb.htm

 Rubber Scale